-Increased customer demand
+Increased demand for supplies

 Shipping bottlenecks throughout the supply chain

-2. Make menu substitutions
+1. Make menu substitutions

 If you can't bear to pull a dish from your menu, another strategy that many restaurants have undertaken is finding substitutions.
 For example, Amanda Cohen, chef and owner of Dirt Candy in New York City told CNN that she had to substitute golden or red beets for her usual eye-catching candy cane beets.
 If you cannot find a substitute ingredient that allows you to maintain the integrity of your dish and stay true to your brand, consider replacing it with another dish entirely.
 While these changes may feel disappointing in the moment, remaining flexible will enable your business to continue to thrive during today's uncertainty.

-4. Focus on profitability
+3. Focus on profitability

-Now is a great time to conduct a menu engineering analysis to help you identify your most popular and profitable items.
+Now is a great time to conduct an analysis to help you identify your most popular and profitable items.
 Understanding which dishes drive the most sales — and which are dragging down your profit margins — will help you make data-driven decisions about whether to raise menu prices based on supply chain shortages, launch promotions to highlight your most profitable items, or swap out dishes for more bottom line-friendly alternatives.